chassenr/taxdb-integration/README.md

 git clone https://github.com/chassenr/taxdb-integration.git
 ```

-You will also need to compile the latest version of conterminator as described [here](https://github.com/martin-steinegger/conterminator#optional-install-by-compilation).
+You may also need to compile the latest version of conterminator as described [here](https://github.com/martin-steinegger/conterminator#optional-install-by-compilation).
+However, conterminator is disabled at the moment by default.

 ### Workflow description and configuration